23 Aug Sharples Group Support Local Youth Zone

-Sharples Group support Local Youth Zone as Warrington Youth Club moves to brand new, state of the art premises.
+Sharples Group supports Local Youth Zone as Warrington Youth Club moves to brand new, state of the art premises.

 The Onside Youth Zone network offers young people aged 8 – 19, or up to age 25 for a person with a disability, a positive environment and a safe place to go.
 The network currently has 10 community-based hubs with another 10 in build or planned, offering local young people everything from hot meals to guidance and support.